-Explore health and social care services and how they meet the needs of service users.
-Study the skills, attributes and values required individuals throughout their life stages and how services can support these individuals.
+• Explore health and social care services and how they meet the needs of service users.

+• Study the skills, attributes and values required when giving care.

+Learn about factors that can affect individuals throughout their life stages and how services can support these individuals.
 Explore factors that can affect health and wellbeing, learning about physiological and lifestyle indicators, and person-centred approaches to make recommendations to improve an individual's health and wellbeing.